3-Day Whole Food Plant-Based Meal Plan

 Salads.
 If you’ve been by the blog before, you’ve probably noticed I love interesting and delicious salads.
 There’s no need for salads to be boring!
-Try my Brown Rice Salad with Kale and Peanut Sauce, Vegan Roasted Beet Salad with Marinated Chickpeas, Fall Harvest Salad with Maple Tahini Dressing, Roasted Squash Salad with Marinated Chickpeas or Roasted Potato Kale Salad with Balsamic Vinaigrette.
+Check out my 28 Healthy Vegan Salad Recipes for an epic list of salads to try.

 Creating Plant-Based Meals

 When you’re creating plant-based meals, think about combining the three macronutrients, fat, carbs and protein.
 This helps create more balanced meals that will prevent a spike in blood sugar and help keep you fuller for longer.